NeXTLinux/nextlinux-grafeas-cli/README.rst

-Installing Anchore CLI from source
+Installing Nextlinux CLI from source
 ==================================

-The Anchore grafeas CLI can be installed from source using the Python pip utility.
+The Nextlinux grafeas CLI can be installed from source using the Python pip utility.
 The utility connects to an existing nextlinux-engine DB and constructs grafeas note and occurrence documents.
 Below is an example installation if, say, one were running a fresh container based on